Need some Chinese learning activities for your kids ASAP? Here they are: 35+ EASIEST, low-prep activity ideas that you can do at home today!!!

 3. Trace Chinese characters with small objects

+For kids ages 3+ who are past the mouthing stage, small objects can be used for tracing Chinese characters.
 Use anything you have at home, such as scrap paper, leaves, seeds, pom poms, mini stickers, and small rocks.
+You can even use Cheerios, beans, and macaroni, which can later turn into their snack!

-To create giant Chinese characters, type or copy/paste the focus word into Pages or Microsoft word.
+To create giant Chinese characters, type or copy/paste the focus word into Pages or Microsoft Word.
 Change the font to KaiTi font and increase the size as large as possible (eg, 460pt).

 4. DIY tactile Chinese characters